corda/corda/docs/source/cordapp-build-systems.rst

 `Kotlin CorDapp Template <https://github.com/corda/cordapp-template-kotlin>`_ and the `Java CorDapp Template <https://github.com/corda/cordapp-template-kotlin>`_.

-You ensure you are using the correct version of Gradle, you should use the provided Gradle Wrapper by copying across the following folder and files from the `Kotlin CorDapp Template <https://github.com/corda/cordapp-template-kotlin>`_ or the `Java CorDapp Template <https://github.com/corda/cordapp-template-kotlin>`_ to the root of your project:
+To ensure you are using the correct version of Gradle, you should use the provided Gradle Wrapper by copying across the following folder and files from the `Kotlin CorDapp Template <https://github.com/corda/cordapp-template-kotlin>`_ or the `Java CorDapp Template <https://github.com/corda/cordapp-template-kotlin>`_ to the root of your project: